tortiz7/ecommerce_docker_deployment/AI_Concentration/README.md

 Our integration plan focuses on three key areas:

-**Real-time Processing Capabilities:** The system we've developed offers immediate transaction scoring without adding significant processing overhead.
-Each transaction receives a clear risk level indicator, and our automated flagging system helps prioritize which transactions need review.
+**Real-time Processing Capabilities:** We would build out the system so it would offer immediate transaction scoring without adding significant processing overhead.
+Each transaction would receive a clear risk level indicator, and our automated flagging system would prioritize which transactions need review.
 The speed and accuracy here are crucial for maintaining a smooth customer experience while ensuring security.

-**Enhanced Admin Dashboard:** We've designed the admin interface to make fraud detection intuitive and efficient.
+**Enhanced Admin Dashboard:** The admin interface would be streamlined, to make fraud detection intuitive and efficient.
 Key features include:

 - A new risk score column that gives immediate visibility into transaction risk levels
 - An intuitive color-coding system that helps quickly identify high-risk transactions